2026 AMC8 Math Competition: Registration Timeline, Process, Exam Format, Syllabus & Preparation

 Important: Ensure all information (especially school name) matches the official registered name exactly.
 Registration will be invalid if the school name is incorrect[reference:25].

-The 2026 AMC8 syllabus has been significantly upgraded, with a greater emphasis on interdisciplinary application and advanced logical reasoning[reference:26].
+The AMC8 syllabus emphasizes interdisciplinary application and logical reasoning[reference:26].
 The four modules and their estimated percentages are as follows:

 Module Proportion Newly Added Topics & Changes